 Eugene is nestled in the southern reaches of Oregon’s Willamette Valley, with the Coastal range to the west and Cascades range to the east.
 The Willamette has long been renowned for its agriculture, producing a sizable portion of the world’s hazelnuts and grass seed.
 In recent years, a growing number of vineyards are making it a wine region to rival the Napa Valley’s finest.

 Eugene’s neighborhoods can basically be divided into two quadrants: North Eugene and South Eugene.
-South Eugene, and in particular the Southeast, is the city’s cultural heart with Downtown, the University of Oregon, and Eugene’s renowned Whiteaker District.
+South Eugene, and in particular the Southeast, is the city’s cultural heart with Downtown, the University of Oregon, and the Whiteaker District.
 North Eugene is the place to head for a more typical suburban living experience, with the Southernmost reaches of town provide abundant hills, trees, and seclusion.
-Take a look around with us as we guide you through Eugene’s neighborhoods.
+Click on the map above of Eugene’s neighborhoods to get your bearings, and follow the links for more info.

 The Bethel neighborhood, one of Eugene’s largest, is home to a diverse range of properties.
 More affordable homes, suitable for first-time homeowners, are located closer to the main traffic arteries, but you’ll also find pockets of higher-end properties.